The Main Tasks For Dealing With Shyness, Fears, and Insecurities

 As I mention in the articles that cover this information, dissecting your thoughts alone won't cure all your problems, but dealing with them constructively is better than taking them at face value and giving them free rein to negatively impact your mood and behavior.

 I say this step is easy in the sense that you just have to sit down and analyze your thoughts.
 However, it can sometimes be tricky to break them down.
-It also takes a while to get to the point where you make self-defeating statements a lot less than you used to (you'll never be able to stop doing it entirely, despite what some self-help books may imply).
+It also takes a while to get to the point where you make self-defeating statements a lot less than you used to.

 Read up on approaches for handling anxiety

 A lot of people struggle with anxiety, in general, and around specific social situations.
 This section has articles that cover various strategies for dealing with it.
-Some of them involve switching your attitude (e.g., getting to a place where you don't care if someone sees that you're nervous), while others are technique based (e.g., learning to breathe in a calming way).
+Some of them involve switching your attitude (e.g., getting to a place where you don't care if someone sees that you're nervous), while others are technique based (e.g., learning to breathe in a calming way), or involve resolving baggage from your past.
 As I've covered, some of the other tasks in this article help anxiety as well (mood boosting lifestyle changes, learning to debate worrisome thoughts).

 Difficulty: Moderate to Hard

 Many people who experience anxiety can significantly reduce it.
-However, it takes time to get good at implementing the relevant strategies.
+However, it can take time to practice and implement the various strategies.
+It's not sa switch you can flip in one day.

 Identify your obvious and more subtle social fears